brendenwest/it122/2_functions/notes.rst

 	- Return all data items sorted by a specified field,
 	- Return a count of data items,
 	- Delete a data item that matches specified field value
-- Add form fields corresponding to each field in your data object.
-- Update your form with:
-	- Entry fields corresponding to each property of your data object,
-	- Buttons to add, remove, update
-- Connect your buttons to corresponding server routes, to add, remove, and update data items.
-- Add a date field to your data.
-Return data items with date mapped to an integer value (e.g. day, month, year)